Mayank-53/bfhl-api/PROJECT_SUMMARY.md

 ## 📋 Assignment Requirements - 100% COMPLETED ✅

-This project successfully implements **ALL** requirements from the Bajaj Finserv VIT assignment:
+This is my complete solution for the Bajaj Finserv VIT assignment.
+I've successfully implemented **ALL** requirements and thoroughly tested the API to ensure it works perfectly:

 ### ✅ Core Requirements Met
 1. **Status** - `is_success` field in response